A mineral blend precision engineered

 Do the doses listed correspond to the element or the chelated compound?

 For the minerals, they correspond to the elemental form!
-If the magnesium bisglycinate used is 12.5% elemental magnesium and 1,000 mg was used, it would yield 125 mg of magnesium.
+If the magnesium bisglycinate used is 12.5% elemental magnesium and 1,000 mg was used, it would yield 125 mg of magnesium with a specific oral bioavailability.
 However, chemistry isn't that simple: purity varies, and oftentimes techniques—such as dilution by trituration—have to be employed.
 This is particularly important when dealing with elements whose clinical effect lies in a narrow band, so the powder amount is scaled up with cellulose to allow precise dosing of the element at the microgram level.

 That's a lot of minerals.
 Will my body have enough transporters or will they be saturated?

 Yes!
 Spike MB-0.1 was engineered to circumvent these limitations and general antagonism.
-Learn more by reading our article on mineral antagonism.
+We will have an article out soon™ on mineral antagonism.

 Is mineral antagonism a phenomenon that strictly occurs when the transporters are fully saturated?